shalvah/burns/README.md

 Yes, and that's a great thing for handling events at lower levels in your code base (for instance, on open of a file, on read of a stream).
 When dealing with events at a higher level (such as a new user signing up), Burns allows you to define all your app's events in one central location (the `register` function), and write robust handlers (which you should probably put in a `listeners` directory).

 ## Asynchronous vs. Synchronous
 [Unlike NodeJS' inbuilt events system](https://nodejs.org/api/events.html#events_asynchronous_vs_synchronous), Burns calls your event listeners asynchronously (still in the defined order, though).
 That is, the functions are queued behind whatever I/O event callbacks that are already in the event queue.
+This means that you can send a response to your user imediately, while your event gets handled in the background

 ## Like it?
 Star and share, and give me a shout out [on Twitter](http://twitter.com/theshalvah)